 This module contains the procedures to encode quality data as well as biometric data in defined formats.
 Interoperability is provided by means of standard compliant coding.

-3.12.1 COD-FP-VID
+3.12.1 COD-ALL-GENERIC

-This function block describes requirements for the coding used during the verification process of fingerprint images.
+This function block describes requirements and interfaces for the overall coding of biometric and biographic data used for all application profiles.